First, we will review important topics like the job of a team leader, common teamwork issues, and challenges team leaders face.

 On the surface, a team leader’s responsibilities appear straightforward: Show up, make sure everyone is on point, and keep the ball rolling in the right direction, so the team meets its goals.

-But unlike team facilitators, who are usually brought in to solve a specific team issue or challenge, team leaders are always responsible for their teams.
+But unlike team facilitators, who are usually brought in to help the team solve a specific team issue or challenge, team leaders are always responsible for their teams.

 When issues arise around communication styles, diversity, lack of trust among teammates, and decision-making, team leaders must work to problem-solve while also setting the group on the right path again.